dfunani/software_design/patterns/strategy/README.md

 # Strategy Pattern

+## Definition:

-## The Strategy Pattern defines a family of behaviors or algorithms, allowing them to be used interchangeably based on the desired composition.
+The Strategy Pattern defines a family of behaviors or algorithms, allowing them to be used interchangeably based on the desired composition.
 This pattern is particularly useful when an object needs to change its behavior at runtime.

 ### 1. Character (Extended) - Inheritance Section